sik247/AI_Repo/README.md

 model.summary()
 3. Train Model
-Compile and train the model on the training data:
+Compile and train the model on the training data.

 python
 Copy code